Natural selection in compartmentalized environment with reshuffling: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to David Lacoste and Luca Peliti for stimulating discussions and especially to Ken Sekimoto for numerous discussions and for critically reading the manuscript.
-This work was supported by ERC Consolidator grant 647275 PROFF.
+We also would like to thank an anonymous reviewer for pointing out a noncritical but unpleasant mathematical mistake in the manuscript.
+This work was supported by European Research Council (ERC, Consolidator grant 647275 PROFF).